JoelEnwald/Depixelator/README.md

-This is a program meant for upscaling pixel art images by a factor of 3, with a low or high amount of smoothing.
+This is a program meant for upscaling pixel art images by a factor of 3, with low or high amount of smoothing.
 The main function is depixelator.py.
 I use De Bruijn sheets to encode the results I want, into look-up tables (LUT's).

 WARNING: The high setting is currently extremely slow, probably due to how